SpaiR/repoXbot/README.md

 }
 ```

-- changelogPath - path to changelog file which should be modified
+- changelogLocation - location to changelog file (it could be configured to absolutely different repository then codebase location)
 - changelogClasses - key is class name used in 'inbody' changelog, value is label which will be added to PR if class name was found
 - diffPathsLabels - key is regex expression (Java rules) and the value is label which will be added to PR if expression will match anything in PR diff